beetbox/beets/_posts/2022-06-21-walkthrough.md

 ![](beets/_posts/2022-06-21-images/album3-no-release.png)

-We've located the correct album, however we only have 11/48 tracks across a compilation of 3 CDs, hence the large output warning us of missing tracks.
+We've located the correct album; however, we only have 11/48 tracks across a compilation of 3 CDs, hence the large output warning us of missing tracks.

 ![](beets/_posts/2022-06-21-images/album3-correct-tags.png)